belluga/belluga_now_front/foundation_documentation/flutter_architecture.md

   controllers.
 Controllers work exclusively with domain objects and, when the UI needs a specific projection (additional formatting, combined fields), create a view model under the screen’s `view_models/` folder.
 Widgets never touch DTOs.
+- **Infrastructure-Scoped Mappers** – Keep DTO knowledge inside the infrastructure layer.
+If a feature needs shared helpers, expose them as mixins or mapper classes that live alongside the repository implementation (e.g., `infrastructure/mappers/<feature>_dto_mapper.dart`).
+Repositories may apply those mixins, but domain entities must remain unaware of DTO types.
 - **One Widget per File** – Significant helper widgets move into dedicated files under `widgets/`.
 Methods returning widgets are reserved for trivial snippets; otherwise, promote them to proper widgets.